Matthew Barton (Royal Navy officer): To Jamaica

 Captain Barton arrived in England on 7 August, was tried for the loss of his ship, was fully acquitted, and in October was appointed to the 74-gun HMS Temeraire, captured from the French only the year before.
 In this ship he served, under Commodore Keppel, in the expedition against Belle-Isle in April 1761, had especial charge of the landing, and was sent home with despatches.
-He afterwards convoyed a number of transports to Barbadoes, and served under Sir George Rodney at the reduction of Martinique, January 1762.
+He afterwards convoyed a number of transports to Barbados, and served under Sir George Rodney at the reduction of Martinique, January 1762.
 In the following March he was detached, under Commodore Sir James Douglas, to Jamaica, and formed part of the expedition against Havana in June and July, during a great part of which time he commanded the naval brigade on shore.

 Retirement

 Under the stress of fatigue and climate his health gave way, and he was compelled to exchange into HMS Devonshire for a passage to England, which was not, however, put out of commission till the peace.
 He attained his flag on 28 April 1777, became vice-admiral on 19 March 1779, and admiral on 24 September 1787.
 He died in 1795; but during the whole of these last thirty-two years his health, broken down by the Havana fever, did not permit him to accept any active command.
 He is described as faithful and affectionate as a husband, kind and forbearing as a master, unshaken and disinterested in his friendships; a sincere Christian, piously resigned to the will of God during his long illness.